 - Poke a pencil straight through the bag – in one side and out the other.

 That’s all!
 Do this over and over again for lots of amazement.

-If you do this with your kids let me know how it went in the comments below.
+If you do this with your kids email and let me know.
 I bet they will love it!